Foolproof guide to setting up a projector for the best image quality

 Ideally, you’d set your projector parallel to the longest wall as this will provide you with the largest possible image.
 That said, if you’re using a short-throw projector you’ll be able to produce a larger image across a shorter distance.

 Another factor that has a big impact is how you intend to mount your projector.
 For example, if you place it on a table in front of the screen, you’ll limit the potential image size.
-However, mounting it from the ceiling will provide you with a larger picture.
+However, ceiling mounting it will provide you with a larger picture.

 Set up your screen (or paint the wall)